 Learn more about choosing a new microwave in our video!

-Samsung Model ME18H704SFS is a 1.8 cubic foot OTR microwave with sensor cooking and a durable ceramic enamel interior that's easy to clean.
-It offers a lot of features for its price range of $369 in black stainless steel, $319 in stainless steel and $299 in white or black.
+Samsung Model ME19R7041FS is a 1.9 cubic foot OTR microwave with sensor cooking and a durable ceramic enamel interior that's easy to clean.
+You can buy it for $349 in stainless steel, $399 in fingerprint resistant Tuscan stainless steel or black stainless steel, or $329 in black or in white.
+It offers a lot of features for its price range.
 Whether you are reheating last night's leftovers, heating up a beverage, or cooking a frozen dinner, sensor cooking takes the guesswork out of it for you so you can get perfect results every time.

-If you're looking for a powerful microwave in a variety of colors, check out this Samsung model when you go shopping!
+If you're looking for a powerful microwave, check out this Samsung model when you go shopping!

 Options & Controls: Both models have similar control options like sensor cooking presets, a turntable on/off option, energy saver options, and an add 30 seconds button.

-Look & Feel: The Samsung model currently comes in more colors than the LG option, but both have sleek, modern designs that would fit in well with any kitchen.
+Look & Feel: Both have sleek, modern designs that would fit in well with any kitchen.
 They also both have coated interiors for easy cleaning.
+The Samsung model is available in more colors and finishes.

 Ventilation: Samsung wins here with a more versatile 400 CFM fan with four speeds, compared to LG's two-speed 300 CFM fan.